 Deposits

-For long-term rentals in Greece, expats should be prepared to pay a deposit of between two and three months’ rent.
+For long-term rentals in Greece, deposits are usually between two and three months' rent.
 This should be returned when the lease has expired, as long as there is no damage to the property.
-As a result, doing an inventory of any damages upon arrival might save a tenant’s deposit.
+As a result, doing an inventory of any damages upon arrival might save a tenant's deposit.

 Leases